How to Create a Shipping Label (2026): 5 Easy Steps

 Using a Mobile App

-Step 3: Add Extra Services (Optional)
+Step 4: Add Extra Services (Optional)

 As you create your label, you’ll have the option to add services for extra peace of mind.

-- Shipping Insurance: Protects you against loss or damage.
+• Shipping Insurance: Protects you against loss or damage.
 You’ll need to declare the value of your item to purchase the right amount of coverage.

-Step 4: Purchase and Generate Your Label
+Step 5: Purchase, Review, and Generate Your Label

 Once you’ve entered all the details and selected your service, you’ll pay for the postage using a credit card or your account balance.
-The price you pay is based on factors like package weight, dimensions, distance, and service speed.
+The price is based on factors like package weight, dimensions, distance, and service speed.
 Here’s how shipping costs are calculated so you can estimate accurately.

-Step 5: Print and Attach Your Label
+Printing and Attaching Your Label

 The final step is getting the label on your package.
 You can print it yourself at home or, if you received a QR code, have the carrier print it at their retail location.
 If you’re using USPS, you can schedule a free USPS pickup so you don’t have to visit the post office.

-- Thermal Label Printer: If you ship regularly, a thermal printer is a fantastic investment.
+• Printer Options (Standard vs. Thermal): A standard inkjet or laser printer works perfectly fine for low volume shipping.
+Print the label on regular paper, trim it, and tape it securely to the box.
+If you ship regularly, a thermal printer is a solid investment.
 Here are the best shipping label printers to consider.
 They use heat to print on self adhesive labels, so there’s no ink to replace.

-The barcode is the most critical part of the label for automated sorting machines.
+• Barcode Quality: The barcode is the most critical part of the label for automated sorting machines.
 Make sure your print quality is high, with no smudges, streaks, or faded areas.
 A barcode that can’t be scanned will require manual processing, which can delay your shipment.

 Managing Returns and Customization